LYMPHOCYTE CLASSIFICATION

 3. Neoplastic T cells (Sezary cells) in skin, lymph nodes and peripheral blood

-Get erythroderma which may be associated with marked exfoliation, oedema, lichenificaiton and an intense pruritus
+Erythroderma which may be associated with marked exfoliation, oedema, lichenification, and intense pruritus

 Common associated findings: